phlex-ruby/phlex.fun/pages/index.md

 ## Better performance 🔥

-Rendering a Phlex view is ~4.35× faster than an ActionView partial and ~2× faster than ViewComponent component.
+Rendering a Phlex view is significantly faster than rendering an ActionView partial or ViewComponent component.

 # What’s a view?